UniBwM-IFS-AILab/REAP/README.md

 With PlanSys2 installed, we now install the **UPF4ROS2** plugin.
 This plugin allows usage of the Unified Planning Framework within PlanSys2.
 Information on the Unified Planning Framework can be found here: https://upf.readthedocs.io/en/latest/getting_started/introduction.html.
 Basically, it provides a Python wrapper for multiple planning engines.

-Clone  UPF4ROS2 from: https://github.com/OvrK12/UPF4ROS2/tree/main into \<PlanSys2 Folder\>/src/ and follow the installation instructions given under: https://github.com/OvrK12/UPF4ROS2
+Clone  UPF4ROS2 from: https://github.com/UniBwM-IFS-AILab/UPF4ROS2 into \<PlanSys2 Folder\>/src/ and follow the installation instructions given in the README.md.

 Lastly, we describe the integration of **shapefiles** into the planning component.
 Shapefiles contain geo-referenced polygons which can be used to describe geographic features of an area.
 In our case, we used shapefiles that describe the land use of an area (e.g. "forest", "lake", "farmland", etc.).
 These shapefiles can be automatically processed to generate planning problems using the Planning Domain
 Definition Language (PDDL).
 Thus, a flight mission can be automatically generated (e.g., “Explore all ’woods’ in an area”).
 For sample data, download "ATKIS® Basis-DLM - Download - Komplettdatensatz SHAPE" from https://geodaten.bayern.de/opengeodata/OpenDataDetail.html?pn=atkis_basis_dlm.
 The preprocessing steps for the shapefile depend, of course, on the file used and the intended use case.
 For reference, you can take a look at the scripts uploaded in the "**shapefile_preprocessing**" folder in this repository.
 The **geopandas** library allows preprocessing of geo-referenced data in Python.
 The general workflow is: